A non-iterative method for robustly computing the intersections between a line and a curve or surface: Intersection of lines with curves

 It is evident that $\xi^{(4)}$ for the first problem and $\xi^{(1)}$ for the second problem correspond to fictitious intersection points while the other three eigenvalues correspond to the true intersection points, see Figure~\ref{fig:curveIntersection}.
 The coordinates of the three true intersection points are computed by introducing~$\xi^{(j)}$ in the line equation~\eqref{eq:lineEquation} yielding

-The fictitious points can also be detected without computing several eigenvalue problems and comparing their eigenvalues.
+The fictitious points can also be detected without computing several eigenvalue problems and comparing their eigenvalues; that is, different from above, by computing only one single eigenvalue problem.
 This is accomplished by determining the parametric coordinates of the intersection points $\theta^{(j)}$ on the curve~$\vec x(\theta)$.
-As indicated in~\eqref{eq:paramtericEigvec} the parametric coordinates are computed using the eigenvectors.
-As an example, consider the eigenvalue problem~\eqref{eq:subEigproblem} defined by first four colums of~$\vec A$ and~$\vec B$.
-Its eigenvalues are given on~\eqref{eq:eigenvalues1} and the coordinates of the intersection points are
+As indicated in~\eqref{eq:paramtericEigvec}, these parametric coordinates are computed using the eigenvectors.
+As an example, consider the eigenvalue problem~\eqref{eq:subEigproblem} defined by first four columns of~$\vec A$ and~$\vec B$.
+Its eigenvalues are given in~\eqref{eq:eigenvalues1} and the coordinates of the intersection points are

 The respective parameters $\theta^{(j)}$ of the intersection points are

 A point is a true intersection point if and only if $\vec{x}(\theta^{(j)}) = \vec{x}^{(j)}$; otherwise, it is a fictitious point.
 It can easily be found $\vec{x}(\theta^{(4)}) = (0.1506, \, 0.3949) \neq \vec{x}^{(4)}$ such that the fourth point is not an intersection point.
 Thus, in practice the intersection points are computed from a single couple of square matrices $\vec{A}^{\Box}$ and $\vec{B}^{\Box}$.